-N and NR Series securities are only offered to investors who use the NBI Private Wealth Management Service.
-However, National Bank Investments Inc. may decide at its discretion to offer these securities to other types of investors.
+N and NR Series units are only offered to investors who use the NBI Private Wealth Management Service.
+However, National Bank Investments Inc. may decide at its discretion to offer these units to other types of investors.

-The difference between N Series and NR Series securities is based on the distribution policy.
-NR Series securities are intended for investors looking to obtain regular fixed monthly distributions.
+The difference between N Series and NR Series units is based on the distribution policy.
+NR Series units are intended for investors looking to obtain regular fixed monthly distributions.